The Slim Shady LP: Commercial performance

-Aftermath
+Legacy and aftermath

-After the success of The Slim Shady LP, Eminem went from an underground rapper into a high-profile celebrity.
-Interscope Records awarded him with his own record label, Shady Records; the first artist Eminem signed was rapper and his best friend Proof.
+After the success of The Slim Shady LP, Eminem went from an underground rapper to a high-profile celebrity.
+Interscope Records awarded him with his independently-owned record label, called Shady Records, where the first artist Eminem signed was a rapper and his best friend Proof.
 Eminem, who had previously struggled to provide for his daughter, noted a drastic change in his lifestyle: "This last Christmas, there were so many fucking presents under the tree ...
 My daughter wasn't born with a silver spoon in her mouth.
 But she's got one now.
 I can't stop myself from spoiling her."